bugltd/ComfyLab-Pack/wiki/node reference/xy plot/1 - queue and render.md

 ## XY Plot: Render

-Note:

-- `dim1: header format` and `dim2: header format`
+`dim1: header format` and `dim2: header format`:

 - enter here a template string, following the syntax of Python string `format()` method
 - the `{dim1}` and `{dim2}` placeholders will be replaced by the current dim1 / dim2 value
 - very handy if you want to prefix the row / column headers, for example:
   - if you have CFG values in dim1, by default the headers will be `7.5`, `8`, ...
   - just change the dim1 header format to `CFG: {dim1}` and you will get: `CFG: 7.5`, `CFG: 8`, ...
 - there are plenty of advanced techniques, but you will probably not use them here
   - however if you want to learn more, you can check the [`Format` node reference](../format.md)

-- `direction`: whether dim1 values are displayed as rows, or columns
+`direction`: whether dim1 values are displayed as rows, or columns

 ### Inputs / Widgets / Outputs